Use SSL with Dispatcher using-ssl-with-dispatcher

 file control the behavior of the CA.sh script.
 Edit this file as required before you create your CA.

-Creating the Certificates creating-the-certificates
+Create the certificates creating-the-certificates

 Use OpenSSL to create the certificate requests to send to the third-party CA or to sign with your CA.